-In the Upper Hunter Valley, the second stage of the Tertiary Education Centre at Muswellbrook forms part of the UoN Upper Hunter Precinct developed jointly by Muswellbrook Shire Council and the University of Newcastle.
+In the historic town of Muswellbrook, The Upper Hunter Innovation Centre is the second stage of the Tertiary Education Centre that forms part of the UoN Upper Hunter Precinct, developed jointly by Muswellbrook Shire Council and the University of Newcastle.

-The new building provides flexible laboratory, fabrication and teaching space on a prominent site in the centre of the historic town.
+The new building provides flexible laboratory, fabrication and teaching space on a prominent site on Bridge Street in the centre of the town.
 The project completes a grouping of buildings that includes two heritage items – Loxton House and Weidman Cottage, two of the oldest structures in the region.

 A defining aspect of the project is the creation of a new covered public space that brings together the three structures, and creates an entry portico for the centre – an integral part of a wider plan to unify the Hunter Region Innovation Precinct with a series of new and revitalised public spaces and facilities on neighbouring sites.

 Planning consent was granted in June 2020, following approval from the Heritage Council of NSW.
-Construction is planned for completion in mid 2021.
+Construction commenced in April 2021 and is due for completion in mid 2022.

 - Muswellbrook Shire Council